Deploying to Vercel

 Set environment variables

 Before clicking Deploy, expand the Environment Variables section and add all your production credentials.
-Copy these from your local .env.local, but use production values (real domain, production DB, production API keys).
+Copy these from your local .env, but use production values (real domain, production DB, production API keys).

 Warning